CAL WEST HOME INSPECTIONWebsite: http://www.reporthost.com/calwesthomeinspection

 22) Safety, Repair/Replace

 One or more electric receptacles (outlets) had reverse-polarity wiring, where the hot and neutral wires were reversed.
 One or more electric receptacles (outlets) were incorrectly wired with an open neutral.
 One or more electric receptacles (outlets) appeared to have no power.
 Recommend that a licensed electrical contractor evaluate repair as necessary.
-Sample pictures below.
+See sample picture(s) below.

 Exterior outlet with no power.

 Based on the age of this structure and the appearance of existing smoke alarms, the alarms may have been installed more than 10 years ago.
 According to the National Fire Protection Association, aging smoke alarms do not operate as efficiently and often are the source for nuisance alarms.
 Unless you know that the smoke alarms are new, replacing them when moving into a new residence is also recommended by NFPA.

 One or more circuits tripped when the pool/spa heater, kitchen lighting and kitchen hood were turned on at the same time.
 Recommend that a licensed electrical contractor evaluate and repair or replace as necessary.

 Interior knockout missing inside electrical service panel.
 Recommend a licensed electrical contractor repair as necessary.
 See sample picture(s) below.